-But Daylight Saving Time has its detractors.
+But Daylight Saving Time, which starts Sunday, March 9, this year, has its detractors.
 Just as alarmists feared that fluoridation of the water supply was a Communist plot (a plot, evidently, for Americans to stop suffering from cavities), some people claim that Daylight Saving Time harms health through disruption of circadian rhythms, or leads to excess energy use, or simply represents a lost hour of sleep.
 Several governments, notably those in Saudi Arabia, North Korea, and Arizona, do not recognize Daylight Saving Time.

 If you regularly sleep six to eight hours a night and then have to high-tail it to work, that lost hour hurts.
 But what if you’re a cat and you usually sleep 16 to 18 hours out of every 24?
 If you could go back to sleep for as long as you wanted after the alarm went off (perhaps after first eating breakfast), would you really notice if the alarm went off an hour earlier, never mind the scrambling and complaining your owner was doing?

 Cats and dogs are highly adaptable.
 Part of their job is to adjust to our schedules.
 Do you and your cat wake up at precisely the same time every day?
 I certainly hope not.
 If you do, I hereby diagnose your pet's life as boring.
 (I am precluded by law from diagnosing your life as boring, but you can draw your own conclusions.)
 In that case, I recommend that you try to shake things up a bit.
 You and your cat will be happier for it.